 Music forms the smallest component of the Ferguson Collection.
 It comprises eight albums and about 210 sheet music items, almost entirely published in Australia or written by Australians.
 They include nineteenth-century salon songs, patriotic songs, anthems, waltzes, quadrilles, polkas and other piano pieces.
 The most substantial group are the songs and other compositions of Isaac Nathan, published between about 1815 and 1864.

 Ferguson was not an active art collector, but paintings and drawings occasionally came into his possession.
 There are 28 items in his collection, including five pencil and wash sketches of Sydney by George French Angas (1852–53), a watercolour of Mount Wingen by Conrad Martens (1865) and a watercolour of SS Coonabaraby Frederick Garling (1866).
-The outstanding work in the collection is the sketchbook of Sophia Campbell, the wife of the merchant Robert Campbell.
-The 28 pencil and watercolour sketches record in meticulous detail coastal scenery and buildings in Sydney and Newcastle in 1817–18.
+The outstanding work in the collectionis a sketchbook which was previously attributed to Sophia Campbell, but was actually created by her brother-in-law, Charles Edward Close (1790-1866).
+Close was a capable sketcher and watercolourist, army engineer, landowner and magistrate at Morpeth on the Hunter River, NSW.
+The title of this very interesting volume is, Sketchbook of scenes of Sydney, Broken Bay, Newcastle and region, New South Wales, and it records, in meticulous detail coastal scenery, buildings and people in Sydney and Newcastle in the period 1817 to 1840.

 The collection contains 25 photograph albums and many hundreds of loose photographs, the bulk of them dating from the late nineteenth and early twentieth centuries.
 The principal subject is Sydney and its surroundings, including panoramas and photographs of streets, buildings and the harbour.
 Among other cities depicted are Newcastle, Melbourne, Hobart and Rockhampton.
 Another strength is the New Hebrides (Vanuatu), with many photographs of the landscape, villages and villagers, ceremonies, houses of planters and the recruitment of labourers.
 There are also photographs of New Zealand, Solomon Islands, New Caledonia, Papua New Guinea, Fiji, Tonga, Samoa and Hawaii.
 The photographers include Anson Brothers (Hobart), Alfred Burton (Dunedin), Charles Kerry (Sydney), Henry King (Sydney), J.W.
 Lindt (Melbourne) and Charles Nettleton (Melbourne).